mildannerofc/S1Purish-Engine-Disasm/README.md

 <img width="640" height="480" alt="image" src="https://github.com/user-attachments/assets/d8cb881b-5a60-4c25-9cfd-eab6585ea23e" />

-# Sonic 1 Purish Engine
+# Sonic 1 - Purish Engine
-A disassembly of Sonic 1 with Purish modifications in Engine.
+A modified disassembly of Sonic 1 with Purish entities and modifications.

-This is not "Sonic 1 Definitive", this is Sonic 1 Engine Base that Mildanner made by modifying it how does he like to be used in a ROM Hack Structure but with improved stuff.
+This is not any "Sonic 1 Definitive" at all, according to the code improvement and adjustments (Do not call it "Sonic 1 Definitive" anyways).
+This is Sonic 1 Engine Base that Mildanner made by modifying it how does he like to be used in a ROM Hack Structure but with improved stuff.

+If you want to use this modified disassembly base for your own work (Even for your ROM Hack concept), plesae do **not cut off the credits of Purish Engine.
+Also includes the repository owner.**

 ## Known Modifications in Engine
 * PAL fix SMPS;
 * Sonic Jump Dash Ability;